crazeddd/LM-Discord/README.md

+> [!IMPORTANT]
+> This repo is still under active development and doesnt have a stable release yet.

 # LM + Discord
 A simple discord bot for the LM Studio REST API.

 ## Features
 - Channel based memory
-- Long term server based memory
+- Long term user based memory
 - Web search functionality
 - Built in commands to interact with the LLMs
 - Very customizable